 Marry Me Mike was right after my second little bit was born.
 I decided to try dating again, and met him online.
 He seemed ok, but I really wasn’t into it.
 After three days of “good morning beautiful,” and “good night sweetheart” with no response from me, I finally told him “Hey look.
 You’re nice but I don’t have the energy for a relationship with my new baby.
 Sorry”.

 It’s a Small World Sam was actually a really amazing date.
-He was fun and kept me laughing from start to finish.
+He was fun and kept me laughing from start to finish, we even tried this good remote control vibrator for fun when we went out, very risky but awesome and the best one I’ve tried so far.
 But when one of my previous flings realized he was dating one of Sam’s previous flings, the drama ensued.
 And ended with Sam dating his previous fling.
 If he wanted a second chance, I would probably go for it.
 Providing he’d already said “bye Felicia” for good.
 Hashtag: You can keep Felicia.

 Of course, the one that takes the cake is the most recent.
 Racetrack Randy seemed to be super sweet and a nice guy.
 However, when a conversation about where I lived took a weird turn….
 Apparently it’s a huge deal that I have an HOA in my complex and he cannot build a motocross track in my backyard.
 Priorities man.
 Priorities.